-I'd love it if you deploy your own version of this app!
+I'd love it if you deployed your own version of this app!
+A few others have already.
 To do so currently will take some knowledge of how a webserver runs.
-If you want to give it a shot, there are a bunch of different ways to deploy.
-The main site runs on Ubuntu but there are also directions for Heroku or Dokku.
+This app is built with the Lucky framework and there are a bunch of different ways to deploy.
+The main instance runs on Ubuntu but there are also directions for Heroku or Dokku.

-Hopefully a more comprehensive guide will be written at some point, but for now feel free to reach out if you have any questions.
-My contact info can be found on my website.
+Hopefully a more comprehensive guide will be written at some point, but for now feel free to reach out to the mailing list if you have any questions.

 A Dockerfile is included to build and run your own OCI images.
-To build:
+I don't use Docker personally so this is all community created and supported.
+If it breaks, please write to the mailing list.

 $ docker build [--build-arg PUID=1000] [--build-arg PGID=1000] -t scribe:latest -f ./Dockerfile .